4SAnalyticsnModelling/Jitterplot/README.md

 # width_jit (fraction between 0 and 1) determines the spread of scatter points
 # kwargs are the keyword arguments same as Makie.jl scatter function
+# cannot be used to plot paired (dodged) jitter plots

 jitterplot!(x, y, width_jit; kwargs)